Vadim-Maklakov/Data-Science/02_Predicting_House_Sale_Prices/readme.md

-Predicting house price using standard ordinal square and Ridge regression.
+Predicting house price using standard ordinal square and Ridge regression with ames dataset.